Mastering the Cyberpunk Glitch Effect: A Pure CSS Tutorial (Line-by-Line Breakdown)

 </a>

-2. The Base Styling (The Neon Look)
+2. Base Styling — The Neon Glow

 .cyber-link {